-Addendum: There have been a number attempts to comment on this blog saying that the fraudster making this calls are legitimate, the latest came from:
+Addendum: There have been a number of attempts to comment on this blog saying that the fraudster making these calls are legitimate, the latest came from:

 Comment: this is genuine company…ok

 Please note, these calls are entirely fraudulent, do not allow these people to access your computer.

 Addendum: There has been one high-profile arrest and conviction but, sadly, there are plenty more still active.
 Please take care.

 Addendum: I have had a number of people asking if there is a way of stopping these calls (see comments below), well, there are call blocking devices available on the market which can be effective.
 You also need Caller ID on your phone line, this may be an extra cost depending on your phone provider.
 Some phone providers may not supply Caller ID for international calls and so you need to think about just who you want to block, to avoid blocking legitimate calls, i.e. family members and friends living abroad, or people calling from switchboards where the number is withheld (personally this last one is a risk I would take).
 If anyone has experience of using such call blocking devices they would like to share, please feel free to comment below.

 Addendum: This scam is now being replaced by a broadband scam, the scammers claim to be calling from BT (I am not using BT Broadband) and threaten to cut off your broadband connection if you don’t do what they ask.
 Don’t fall for it, just hang up.

 The most recent numbers to call me are below, beware these are all scammers: